pyeventsourcing/eventsourcing/README.md

 The general aim of this library is to make it easier to write event sourced applications in Python.
 A common definition of event sourcing proposes that the state of an event sourced application is determined entirely by a sequence of events.
+Similarly, it is said that event sourcing is merely a persistence mechanism for Domain Driven Design.
-In practice, it is common for an application to be partitioned into an arrangement of domain entities, with the application state being distributed across the state of its entities.

-Therefore, this library provides mechanisms required by such
-applications: a style for coding entity behaviours that mutate their state by instantiating and applying and then publishing domain events of different kinds; and a way for those events to be stored and replayed to obtain the state of the entities of the application on demand.
+In practice, it is common for the state of application to be partitioned into an arrangement of domain entities (alebit grouped into aggregates, with a root entity controlling other entities in the aggregate), with the application state distributed across its entities.
+Therefore, this library provides mechanisms called for by such applications: a style for coding entity behaviours that mutate the state of the entity by instantiating and applying and then publishing domain events of different kinds; and a way for those events to be stored and replayed to obtain the state of an entity in the application on demand.

 This document highlights the main features of the library, provides instructions for installing the package, describes the